 The majority of the Kettering road traffic accidents take place on the A14, stretches of which are dual carriageway where the same overtaking advice is good.
 Anyone who has been injured in an RTA that was not their fault can benefit from the injury claim services of Accident Advice Helpline which include:

-- Use of our industry leading ‘no win, no fee*’ process as recommended by Esther Rantzen
+- Use of our industry leading no-win, no-fee* process as recommended by Esther Rantzen

-- Use of our 30 second, interactive HOW MUCH calculator
+- Use of our 30-second, interactive calculator

 - Our unrivalled customer support service